afrasilv/TheCollerinesBot/README.md

 ```
 #### Add new data...
 ```
-Miguelito añade random <some text> -> add new data to "randomMsg" array Miguelito añade repite <some text> -> add new data to "randomJobMsg" array
+Miguelito mete random <some text> -> add new data to "randomMsg" array ...
 ```

 ## Extraball